PHOTONGHOST/Basic-C-Sharp-Projects/README.md

 7. Branching Assignemnt
 A basic program that calculates the price of a package to be shipped, uses C# and focuses on branching.

+8. ConsoleAppBooleanWhile
+A simple console app program created using C# in Visual Studio 2022.
+Intended to show odd While and do while loops.

+9. StringConsoleAssignment
+A console app that shows of strings and their functions.